Beale Street Blues: Early versions

 The publication of the song coincided with the beginning of jazz recordings.
 An early version by Earl Fuller's Famous Jazz Band earned Handy's firm $2,857 in royalties.
 A version by singer Marion Harris was a top 10 hit in December 1921.
 More typically, however, in the early years after it was written, jazz musicians played instrumental versions of the song.

 Later versions and influence

 Jack Teagarden used the song as a vocal showcase in the 1930s and 1940s, and recorded it with several bands in that period.
 In the big band era, only a few of the well-known bands recorded it; these included Tommy Dorsey and Duke Ellington.
 Since the 1950s, the song has been associated with trad bands.

+Jelly Roll Morton and his Red Hot Peppers recorded the tune for Victor in Chicago on September 21, 1926, released as Victor 20415, backed with Morton's own "The Pearls".